ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. Use the menu to see other pages.

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 This is a systemic disease that requires systemic therapy, such as targeted therapy or immunotherapy.
 Often, doctors may ask a surgeon to remove the kidney with the tumor in an operation called a cytoreductive nephrectomy.
 This prevents pain and bleeding during systemic treatment and is associated with a better prognosis.

 If the cancer has spread, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Also, clinical trials might be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.
-If cancer has spread to another location in the body, it is called metastatic cancer.

 Currently, the most effective treatment for metastatic kidney cancer is targeted therapy that slows or prevents tumor growth and blood vessel formation.
 These drugs have been shown to lengthen life when compared with standard treatment.
 Palliative care is also important to help relieve symptoms and side effects.